aledbf/kube-keepalived-vip/README.md

 # kube-keepalived-vip
 Kubernetes Virtual IP address/es using [keepalived](http://www.keepalived.org)

-AKA "how to set up virtual IP addresses in kubernetes using [ipvs](IPVS - The Linux Virtual Server Project)".
+AKA "how to set up virtual IP addresses in kubernetes using [IPVS - The Linux Virtual Server Project](http://www.linuxvirtualserver.org/software/ipvs.html)".

 ## Disclaimer:
 - This is a **work in progress**.